-Jim Thome brought a positive attitude and a powerful bat to the Cleveland Indians, helping lead the struggling franchise to two World Series appearances.
-Debuting with rookie options in 1991, Jim Thome baseball cards were quickly popular thanks to his amazing home run pace.
-Enjoy some of the best Jim Thome card appearances including key rookies and limited inserts from the 1990s.
+Jim Thome brought a positive attitude and a powerful bat to the Cleveland Indians, helping lead the struggling franchise to the World Series twice.
+Starting with options in 1991, Jim Thome rookie cards were quickly popular thanks to his amazing home run pace.
+Enjoy some of the best Jim Thome cards including key rookies and limited inserts from the 1990s.

 Initially a prospect at third base, Thome is featured at the hot corner on all of his early trading cards.
-He was moved to first base where he would find success until injuries made him a designated hitter.
-Guiding the Indians to World Series appearances in 1995 and 1997, Thome's 337 home runs is a franchise record, as is his 52 home runs during the 2002 season.
-Thome later excelled with the Philadelphia Phillies and Chicago White Sox, becoming just the fourth player in baseball history to hit more than 100 home runs with three different teams.
-During the 2011 season, Thome surpassed 600 career home runs, cementing his Cooperstown credentials for many fans.
+He was moved to first base where he would find success until injuries pushed him to DH.
+Over his long career largely spent with the Indians, Phillies and White Sox, Thome surpassed 600 career home runs, cementing his Cooperstown credentials.

-While Thome is known to be a frequent in-person and through-the-mail signer, he has not signed for Topps, Panini, or Upper Deck in any great number since 2008.
-Other than his earlier autographs, collectors have mainly had to focus on signed baseballs and authenticated cards.
-Two notable Jim Thome autographs include 2006 Upper Deck Sweet Spot, in which he was paired with Ken Griffey Jr., and 2007 Upper Deck Premier, where he was combined with Willie McCovey to celebrate Thome reaching 500 home runs.
+While Thome is known to be a frequent in-person and through-the-mail signer, his autographs largely stopped appearing in card sets after 2008.
+That changed in 2017 when he began signing for Topps again, including 2017 Bowman's Best and Topps Dynasty.
+Two notable Jim Thome dual autographs from his playing days include 2006 Upper Deck Sweet Spot, paired with Ken Griffey Jr., and in 2007 Upper Deck Premier with Willie McCovey to celebrate Thome reaching 500 home runs.
 One of Jim Thome's most valuable modern cards is a super short-printed variation in 2012 Topps Update.

-Jim Thome's eligibility for the Baseball Hall of Fame begins in 2018 and many feel that his performance during the height of the steroid era, without suspicion of using steroids, may make him a lock for Cooperstown.
-If selected, his key baseball cards would likely see an increase in demand.
-In ranking this list, the card's value is used as the key factor, along with availability to collectors on the secondary market, and set design.
+Jim Thome's eligibility for the Baseball Hall of Fame got underway in 2018 and many felt that his performance during the height of the steroid era, without suspicion of using steroids, made him a lock for Cooperstown.
+Those people were correct as he is a first-ballot Hall of Famer.
+As a result, key Jim Thome baseball cards should see an increase in demand, along with his signature.
+In ranking this list, the card's value is used as the main factor along with design.

 Top 10 Jim Thome Baseball Cards